nikogura/nikogura.com/IAM-Beyond_AWS.md

 ## Hacking Hacks

 So Amazon hacked the DHCP Spec, and I'm about to demonstrate how I hacked the hack, hence the title.
-Note I'm using the term 'hack' in int's original sense, that of messing with a system and using it in a way it wasn't exactly intended to be used.
+Note I'm using the term 'hack' in it's original sense, that of messing with a system and using it in a way it wasn't exactly intended to be used.
 There's no maliciousness inherent in either their use, mine.
 We're both just taking what is and using it in a new and creative manner.

 So what I needed to do was threefold: